The Gaia Gathering

 Vending in the Marketplace:

 We'd love to have you and your handmade wares!
-Herbal goods, plants & seeds, handcrafted wares, healing foods and nourishing services are all welcome.
+Herbal goods, plants & seeds, handicrafts, healing foods and nourishing services are all welcome.

 Anyone attending the event can set up a table in the Gaia marketplace.
-When you register (gaiagathering2025.eventbrite.com), be sure to check the box that indicates you're interested in vending, and we'll send out an email with the details in early April!
+When you register, be sure to check the box that indicates you're interested in vending, and we'll send out an email with the details in early April!

 In lieu of a vending fee, vendors will be asked to donate an item to our fundraising raffle.